 Sometimes a downer is made all the better with an upper.
 We’re not talking about the heart-racing, stay-up-all-night kinda way a round of Red Bull Vodka’s or Four Loko’s might inspire.
 More like a pleasant coffee-infused beer.

 The two realms play really well together.
 Coffee, with its nutty, earthy, citrusy, roasted elements, and beer with its infinite alignments of grain and hops.
-Because the flavor spectrums are so broad for each element, matching the two requires a bit of skill.
+Because the flavor spectrums are so broad for each element, though, matching the two requires a bit of skill.

 In the old days of craft, it was hard to find much beyond a porter or stout being given the roasted bean treatment.
 Today, coffee is playing award-winning cameos in IPAs and golden ales and showing up in other styles in the forms of cold brew, espresso, and more.
 Brewers and roasters from all over the country are teaming up to show how their very specific recipes and bean types can combine to create something else entirely.
 (Hell, some breweries even roast their own coffee now.)